junxit/us-congress-bills-112/metadata.md

 - 2012-02-08 — Placed on the Union Calendar, Calendar No. 269.
 - 2012-02-08 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 112-390.
 - 2012-02-08 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 112-390.
+- 2012-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-04-25 — Considered as unfinished business. (consideration: CR H2107)
+- 2012-04-25 — Considered under suspension of the rules. (consideration: CR H2095-2099)
+- 2012-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3336.
+- 2012-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-25 — Mr. Lucas moved to suspend the rules and pass the bill, as amended.
+- 2012-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 312 - 111 (Roll no. 180). (text: CR H2095-2096)
+- 2012-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 312 - 111 (Roll no. 180).(text: CR H2095-2096)